knowyrrole101/Current_Weather_NodeJS/README.md

 # Current Weather - NodeJS

-##Api/Packages Used:
+##Api/NPM Packages Used:

-* Node JS
 * NPM-Yargs
 * Open Weather API
 * IpINFO API

-Simple application that accepts one argument from command line city name to retrieve weather data.
+>Simple application that accepts one argument from command line city name to retrieve weather data.

-Option to pull city data via IP address when no argument is provided to command line
+>Option to pull city data via IP address when no argument is provided to command line